m-cmp/mc-admin-cli/README.md

 # Quick Guide
 This section describes the minimal process for those who want to set up quickly.
+For more detailed installation guide, please refer to the [Running on Single Instance Guide](https://github.com/m-cmp/mc-admin-cli/blob/main/docs/running-on-instance.md) document.

 First, clone the repository.
 ```shell